Supply-Chain Vetting¶

 - mutable package sources

-Direct dependencies from untrusted indexes are blocking findings by default.
-Weaker local metadata signals are warnings unless policy support is expanded.
+strict.
+Weaker local metadata signals are warnings unless policy support is

 Artifact Static Analysis¶